Kmer-File-Format/kff-reference/README.md

 Section values:
 * type: char 'v' (1 Byte)
 * nb_vars: The number of numbers declared in this section (8 Bytes).
-* vars: A succession of nb_vars number structures as follow:
+* vars: A succession of nb_vars number composed as follow:
   * name: Plain text name ended with '\0' (variable size).
   * value: 64 bits value (8 Bytes).